So you've decided you want to hit the road. Now comes the hard bit - where's the money going to come from?

 A lot of people (including us) have become obsessed with quantifying their life via apps.
 How many miles run, calories burned or consumed and hours slept.

-We've become so used to using this that we've continued on our travels to help us live on a combined budget of £30/$50 a day.
+We continued to track our expenses daily on our two year trip through Latin America to help us live on a combined budget of £30/$50 a day.

 #4 set-up another bank account